 A tricky question, considering businesses need to think about factors such as integrations, ease-of-use, and cost-effectiveness.

 On top of this, cybersecurity is a major issue.
-How can we ensure the data we are communicating is secure?
+How can we make sure the data we are communicating is secure?

 Email remains a popular means of client interaction.
 However, due to a lack of fine-tuning since its creation, messages sent by email remain largely unsecured.